Taco Bell debuts vegetarian menu without Beyond Meat, Impossible Foods

 Continue Reading Below

-As more fast food chains double down on menu items with meatless alternatives from Beyond Meat and Impossible Foods, Taco Bell has teamed up with the American Vegetarian Association to rollout meatless alternatives to classics like its Crunchwrap Supreme and burritos.
+As more fast-food chains double down on menu items with meatless alternatives from Beyond Meat and Impossible Foods, Taco Bell has teamed up with the American Vegetarian Association to rollout meatless alternatives to classics like its Crunchwrap Supreme and burritos.

 When asked Tuesday if the company will ever add alternative meat items to menus, Taco Bell’s chief food innovation officer Liz Matthews told FOX Business: “I wouldn’t say we’ll never do that.
 It’s really easy for brands to do what everyone else is doing.
 We want to go after things that are really exciting and are successful, and not just mediocre.
-At this point we’re not leaning into that.”
+At this point, we’re not leaning into that.”

-The nationwide vegetarian menu will roll out Thursday at more than 7,000 of the chain’s locations, and comes after its successful test run in Dallas earlier this year.
+The nationwide vegetarian menu will roll out Thursday at more than 7,000 of the chain’s locations and comes after its successful test run in Dallas earlier this year.
 The menu will include the black bean Crunchwrap Supreme and black bean Quesarito, as well as the classic seven-layer burrito and bean burrito.

 MORE FROM FOX BUSINESS.COM...

-Taco Bell’s decision to implement a permanent vegetarian menu comes as other fast food competitors like Burger King, White Castle and KFC have been adding alternative meat products from the likes of Beyond Meat and Impossible Foods to menus.
+Taco Bell’s decision to implement a permanent vegetarian menu comes as other fast-food competitors like Burger King, White Castle, and KFC have been adding alternative meat products from the likes of Beyond Meat and Impossible Foods to menus.
 California-based Tex-Mex chain Del Taco said it sold 2 million of its meatless tacos made with a plant-based substitute from Beyond Meat two months after the launch.
 It was so well-received, the chain rolled out meatless burritos.

 Advertisement